-CURB AWNING POWER switch is the master power button if the trailer is equipped with the optional powered awning on the curbside of the trailer.
+CURB AWNING POWER switch is the master power button for the powered awning on the curbside of the trailer.

 STREET AWNING POWER switch is the master power button if the trailer is equipped with the optional powered awning on the street side of the trailer.
 Only available on Legacy Elite II models.